ensonic/bitwig-timecalc/README.md

 ## Activate the extension

-Then go to `Settings > Controller` and add a new one.
+Go to `Settings > Controller` and add a new one.
 Pick `ensonic` as the vendor and select `TimeCalc` as the hardware.
 The extension does not have any settings (yet).

 Now you'll find the extension at top-left of Bitwig Studio: